tobijegede/jegede-portfolio/finalprojoverview.md

 The data sources I intend to use are the following:

 1. **Endowment Data:** This data comes from the National Center for Education Statistics (NCES) and is available for the period from 2011 to 2018.
-The datasets can be accessed at the following link: https://nces.ed.gov/ipeds/Search?query=endowment&query2=endowment&resultType=all&page=1&sortBy=relevance&overlayDigestTableId=200947
+The data is available for about 98 universities and gives the size of each school's endowment at the beginning and end of each of the fiscal years (FY) for which there is data.
+An example of this data is provided on this GitHub repo under endowment_example.xls.
+This data can also be accessed at the following link: https://nces.ed.gov/ipeds/Search?query=endowment&query2=endowment&resultType=all&page=1&sortBy=relevance&overlayDigestTableId=200947
     - I plan to use the above data to show changes in endowment size over time by university.
 This will help me to set the stage for my readers and provide useful context about how the size of university endowments has changed over the last decade.
-3. **University Enrollment Data:** This data would be used to calculate per-student endowment numbers: https://nces.ed.gov/ipeds/search?query=Enrollment%20of%20the%20120%20largest%20degree-granting%20college%20and%20university%20campuses,%20by%20selected%20characteristics%20and%20institution&query2=Enrollment%20of%20the%20120%20largest%20degree-granting%20college%20and%20university%20campuses,%20by%20selected%20characteristics%20and%20institution&resultType=all&page=1&sortBy=relevance&overlayDigestTableId=201277
+2. **University Enrollment Data:** This data would be used to calculate per-student endowment numbers.
+This data can be found on this Github repo under enrollment_data.xls.
+This data can also be accessed at the following link: https://nces.ed.gov/ipeds/search?query=Enrollment%20of%20the%20120%20largest%20degree-granting%20college%20and%20university%20campuses,%20by%20selected%20characteristics%20and%20institution&query2=Enrollment%20of%20the%20120%20largest%20degree-granting%20college%20and%20university%20campuses,%20by%20selected%20characteristics%20and%20institution&resultType=all&page=1&sortBy=relevance&overlayDigestTableId=201277
-4. **Global GDP Data:** country GDP data for comparisons, collected from the World Bank https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2020&start=1960&view=chart and uploaded as "historical_gdp_gobal.csv" file on this github repo.
+3. **Global GDP Data:**  This country GDP data would be used to make comparisons between the size of some university's endowments and the GDPs of several countries.
+This data comes from the World Bank and can be accessed at this link: https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2020&start=1960&view=chart.
+This data has alo been uploaded to this GitHub repo  as "historical_gdp_gobal.csv" file.
 As described above, this data would be used to contextualize the scale of the information on university endowments.
-Because a "billion" dollars is often hard to understand to the layperson, providing this extra data would emphasize just how large this amount of money is for the average persion.
+Because a "billion" dollars is often hard to understand to the layperson, providing this extra data would emphasize just how large this amount of money is.
-5. **Census American Community Survey (ACS) Data:** This dataset would be used in order to create the map of endowments versus median income level of the areas in which the universities of interest reside.
+4. **Census American Community Survey (ACS) Data:** This dataset would be used in order to create the map of endowments versus median income level of the areas in which the universities of interest reside.
+This data comes from the Census Bureau and can be accessed on this GitHub repo under income_data.csv or can be found on the Census Bureau's data website under: https://data.census.gov/cedsci/table?q=income&tid=ACSST1Y2019.S1902&hidePreview=true.
-6. Another potential dataset that examines gentrification is found on this website: (https://www.rentcafe.com/blog/rental-market/real-estate-news/top-20-gentrified-zip-codes/).
+5. Another potential dataset that examines gentrification is found on this website: (https://www.rentcafe.com/blog/rental-market/real-estate-news/top-20-gentrified-zip-codes/).
 For this project, I would scrape the data from this website to get more information about zip-code level changes in median income that could be a potential indicator of gentrification.
+6. **Indiivudal Universities Endowment Management Websites**: I will use the individual universities websites for information on how their endowment funds are spent.
+I was unable to find a comprehensive dataset with this information but could find information on a per-university basis.
+As an example, here's a link to Princeton University's outline of how they spend their endowment funds: https://www.princeton.edu/news/2021/10/25/understanding-princetons-endowment-history-impact?utm_source=princetonedu&utm_medium=website&utm_campaign=communications.
+I may also, if I run into a time issue, scale back this section of the analysis to focus on two individual school comparisons instead of an overall private vs public school averages for how endowments are spent.

 ## Method and Medium